 Non-Serious Adverse Events

-Overall in Study 2 in which 12,995 participants 16 through 55 years of age received COMIRNATY and 13,026 participants received placebo, all events, which include non-serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 4396 (33.8%) participants who received COMIRNATY and 2136 (16.4%) participants in the placebo group, for participants who received at least 1 dose.
-In a similar analysis, in participants 56 years of age and older (COMIRNATY = 8931, placebo = 8895), all events, which include nonserious adverse events were reported by 2551 (28.6%) participants who received COMIRNATY and 1432 (16.1%) participants in the placebo group, for participants who received at least 1 dose.
+Overall in Study 2 in which 12,995 participants 16 through 55 years of age received COMIRNATY and 13,026 participants received placebo, all events, which include non-serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 4,396 (33.8%) participants who received COMIRNATY and 2,136 (16.4%) participants in the placebo group, for participants who received at least 1 dose.
+In a similar analysis, in participants 56 years of age and older (COMIRNATY = 8,931, placebo = 8,895), all events, which include nonserious adverse events were reported by 2,551 (28.6%) participants who received COMIRNATY and 1,432 (16.1%) participants in the placebo group, for participants who received at least 1 dose.
 Among participants with confirmed stable HIV infection, all events, which include non-serious adverse events from Dose 1 up to the participant unblinding date in ongoing follow-up were reported by 29 (29%) participants who received COMIRNATY and 15 (15%) participants in the placebo group, for participants who received at least 1 dose.

 In these analyses, 58.2% of study participants had at least 4 months of follow-up after Dose 2.
 The higher frequency of reported unsolicited non-serious adverse events among COMIRNATY recipients (inclusive of stable HIV infection) compared to placebo recipients was primarily attributed to local and systemic adverse events reported during the first 7 days following each dose of vaccine that are consistent with adverse reactions solicited among participants in the reactogenicity subset and presented in Table 3 and Table 4.